volodymyrhudyma/blog/content/blog/2020-11-01-map-and-weakmap-in-javascript.md

 let user = { name: "John" };

-// "Calculate, cahce and return" get(user);
+// "Calculate, cahce and return" getData(user);

 // "Return from cache"
-get(user);
+getData(user);

 // "Return from cache"
-get(user);
+getData(user);

 // When the object is not needed anymore
-// It will be removed from cache as well user = null;
+// It will be removed from the cache as well user = null;
 ```

 In the example above, we implemented a simple cache, which holds the objects till they are garbage-collected.

-If we used Map instead of the WeakMap, we could end up with a memory leak, because even if the object will be garbage-collected, it still will be stored in cache.
+If we used Map instead of the WeakMap, we could end up with a memory leak, because even if the object will be garbage-collected, it still will be stored in the cache.

 ## Summary